bumzack/crawl-screenshot-diff/README.md

 ### troubleshooting
 * mysql connection fails: set the correct path to the `mysql.lock` file in the config.js file. (it worked on Mac OSX without the path, on CentOS 7.1 the path was necessary to make it work).
 * phantomjs on Mac OSX: the current version is 2.0.0. if there are problems, try downgrading to 1.9.7.
+* if you get an error similar to `yieldable wrapper  dbQuery threadId 2770 error-msg: Error: write EPIPE` then you can try an either
+    * decrease the value of `curljobMaxarraylength` or
+    * if you have root access on your server, then increase the values of the following 2 constants in the `[mysqld]` section in the `my.cnf`  file (don't know if 512M is the right or a good value - it seems enough tough :-) )
+		* `max_allowed_packet=512M`
+		* `net_buffer_length=512M`

+the error indicates, that the SQL queries are too big.
+For technical details see this stackoverflow  [question](http://stackoverflow.com/questions/93128/mysql-error-1153-got-a-packet-bigger-than-max-allowed-packet-bytes)

 ### the SEO part
 is quite **experimental**.